-Ajaan Lee was right, I think, in identifying ardency as the discernment element in mindfulness practice.
+Ajaan Lee was right, I think, in identifying the discernment element in mindfulness practice as ardency.
 Ardency is defined in the texts as the feeling you have when you realize that there are unskillful mental states in your mind and they're dangerous; that if you don't get rid of them there's going to be danger.
 If you don't give rise to skillful states, there's going to be danger.
 This quality is very closely related to heedfulness.
-And the Pali term for ardency, atappa, is very closely related to ottappa, which is the fear of evil, a sense of compunction, a sense of conscience: the realization that you can't be lazy or apathetic, just watching things arise and pass away.
+And the Pali term atappa, is very closely related to ottappa, which is the fear of evil, a sense of compunction, a sense of conscience: the realization that you can't be lazy or apathetic, just watching things arise and pass away.

-With ardency and compunction, you know that you're causing stress with your actions and that the wise reaction, of course, is to try to stop the kinds of actions that would cause stress and suffering.
+With ardency and compunction, you know that you're causing stress with your actions and the wise reaction is, of course, is to try to stop the kinds of actions that would cause stress and suffering.
 This is why it's wise.
 And it corresponds to something I've felt for a long time.
 You sometimes see scholars of Buddhism who give the impression that they know better than everybody else.
 Those poor stupid people who are practicing aren't as wise as the scholars: That's what the scholars think, but the scholars just sit there and read the books and talk about what they've read.
-The wise people are the ones who realize they've got unskillful qualities in their minds, that those qualities are causing suffering, and that they've got to do something about it.
-The best use of the Dhamma is not to talk about it, but to use it to get rid of that suffering.
+The wise people are the ones who realize they've got unskillful qualities in their minds and they've got to do something about it.
 It's in figuring out what you've got to do to act more skillfully: That's where the wisdom lies.
 That's where the discernment lies.

-So you need to develop a sense of how important your actions are.
+So it's important to develop a sense of how important your actions are.
 Wisdom is something that has to lead to action.
 There is wisdom in the action, or you could say that the practice here is wisdom in action: the willingness to look at the events coming up in the mind and to step back from them just enough to notice, "Where do these things lead?
 Are they skillful, or are they unskillful?"
 That's where wisdom can begin.